allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 As I found the most suitable virtual machine type, I was able to focus on choosing between SSD and HDD disk types.
 As we all know, HDDs are much slower than SSDs, especially in terms of random read/write.
-For processes where we do not heavily use storage I/Os there’s no need to move to more expensive SSDs.
+For processes where we do not heavily use storage I/O operations there’s no need to move to more expensive SSDs.

 I decided to check if we should use cheaper and slower HDDs or more expensive and faster SSDs.
 I run the pipeline (3% of input data size) with HDD and SSD disks.